mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 | Official               | https://cort.ovh/api/var/events.json               |
 | Local                  | https://yourhost/api/var/events.json               |

-This is a carbon copy of the warstatus events array.
-Please see `../warstatus/README.md`.
+This is a carbon copy of the warstatus events array, excepted that the first element of the array is the generated time and should be removed before exploiting the result if you don't need it (it's no more used in CoRT).

+Please see `../warstatus/README.md` for the warstatus event array spec.

 ### stats.json